-These two concepts are definitely interconnected, but they are not the same.
-When you hear “distance learning” think location.
-When you hear “e-learning” think Internet connection.
+These two concepts are interconnected, but they are not the same.
+When you hear ‘distance learning, think of the location.
+When you hear ‘e-learning’, think of Internet connection.

 In distance learning, students and teachers are physically separated, which is not necessarily the case in e-learning.
-In e-learning, students and teachers use electronic media (often the Internet), which is not a requirement in distance learning.
+In e-learning, students and teachers use electronic media (often the Internet), which is not required in distance learning.

-If you study with books and show up in college once a semester to take an exam, this is distance learning, but it is not e-learning.
-When you watch an online lecture in class, this is e-learning, but it is not distance learning.
+If you study with books and show up in college once a semester to take an exam, it is distance learning, not e-learning.
+Watching an online lecture in class is e-learning, but it is not distance learning.
 If you take an online course or join a webinar, this is both distance learning and e-learning.

-In today’s world, these two concepts overlap so often that many scholars already use them interchangeably.
-For the purposes of this article, we will follow their lead and blend the two.
+These two concepts overlap so often in today’s world that many scholars use them interchangeably.
+For this article, we will follow their lead and blend the two.
 We will focus on distance e-learning and webinars in particular.

 Here is why you should choose distance learning:

 - Flexibility in time and space.
 A friendly environment makes learning more effective.